coderholic/pyradio/windows.md

 First of all, let me tell you that if you are still running Windows XP, you can just stop reading right now; it won't happen...

-Then, due to reasons that are of no importance right now, [MPlayer](http://www.mplayerhq.hu/design7/news.html) is the only player that can be used.
+Then, due to reasons that are of no importance right now, [mpv](https://mpv.io/) is not (yet?) supported.
+That leaves us with [MPlayer](http://www.mplayerhq.hu/design7/news.html) and [VLC](https://www.videolan.org/vlc/).

+Installing [MPlayer](http://www.mplayerhq.hu/) takes a couple of extra steps, and you may find that some streams (e.g. m3u8) may not be playable.
 Furthermore, special care has to be taken in order to be able to save the volume of the player.

+[VLC](https://www.videolan.org/vlc/) is much easier to install, but song titles' updating may not be 100% consistaent.
+If this is not a deal breaker for you, then just go on and use [VLC](https://www.videolan.org/vlc/) as **PyRadio**'s player.

 Other than that, you will have a fully functional **PyRadio** installation.